This isn’t a book you read.

 Talent isn’t enough.

-You need a plan ... and a way to adapt when that plan catches fire
+You need a plan: a way to adapt when that plan catches fire

 This is the guide you read before you find out the hard way.